Hacking threat and tougher data laws promise insurance boom

 Some industry insiders note rising demand for insurance does not yet yield big returns for insurers.
 And some warn the risks are difficult to quantify because they are still not well understood.

 "It is very much a moving market out there ...
-The nub of it is it's quite difficult to price," said Nigel Spencer, a global development manager at UK insurance group RSA.
+The nub of it is it's quite difficult to price," said Nigel Spencer, a global development manager at UK insurance group RSA (RSA.L).

 In the United States, the cyber insurance market is worth about $1.3 billion in annual premiums, up nearly a third since 2012, according to a report by Betterley Risk Consultants.